redhat-openstack/website/source/install/upgrading-rdo.html.md

 ---
-title: Upgrading from Liberty to Mitaka
+title: Upgrading from Mitaka to Newton
 authors: larsks, pmkovar
 ---

-# Upgrading from Liberty to Mitaka: Overview
+# Upgrading from Mitaka to Newton: Overview

-This document is primarily intended to cover upgrading from Liberty to Mitaka for environments deployed manually or with Packstack.
-The document describes different upgrade scenarios that you can use.
+This document is primarily intended to cover upgrading from Mitaka to Newton for  manually deployed environments.
+This document describes different upgrade scenarios that you can use.

 The following holds true for all of the described upgrade scenarios: